VictorVaquero/hashCode/README.md

 # hashCode
-Solucion al hascode 2018 de google
+My own try at HashCode 2018 by google